 Physics education research has extensively validated a number of curriculum elements that greatly enhance conceptual learning.
 These include Interactive Lecture Demonstrations, Micro-Computer Based Lab activities, Workshop Physics, Interactive Physics, Peer Instruction, Just in Time Physics, Ranking Tasks, Physlets, Modeling, Context Rich Calculations, Next Generation Online Homework Systems, Tutorials, among others.
+More recently significant effort has been put into implementing the ISLE curriculum, particularly into PH201.
+This curriculum emphasizes scientific reasoning skills and greatly enhances the lab components of the course; however much more work needs to be done.

 Commitment to quality physics education for all our students require that these curriculum elements be accommodated within our physics curriculum.
 Until recently, these efforts have produced little sustained progress due to a number of factors that did not support improvements from being integrated in a sustainable and scalable way into the physics program.
 To accomplish this faculty members knowledgeable and committed to these reforms must evaluate and implement them within Lane's learning environment in curriculum elements that become parts of all courses where appropriate and which are supported by an organized infrastructure of adequate lab and demonstration equipment and materials, hard-copy and electronic copy curriculum materials, and online resources.
 This element of our initiative is a modest step forward.
 Its product will be numerous curriculum elements that are integrated into the entire physics curriculum.
 The initiative will build upon work that goes on in small steps by the permanent faculty members as a regular part of their work, improvements implemented by all faculty members that might otherwise not be carried on as schedules and staff change, previous equipment-based advances in one of our physics rooms, potential equipment-based advances in the other two rooms (C and D of this initiative), and work begun to identify, develop and fabricate physics demonstration equipment.

-F. Create enhancements and better alignment and links between the physics curriculum at all levels and the mathematics curriculum which form pre-requisites to physics classes.
-The aim of this element of the Physics initiative has several parts: (1)To identify and integrate specific calculations, concepts, and problems in both physics and mathematics courses for enhancing the value of Math prerequisites for students taking physics.
+F. Create enhancements and better alignment and links between the physics curriculum at all levels and the mathematics curriculum which form pre-requisites to physics classes. (limited to partial implementation as requested)

+The aim of this element of the Physics initiative has several parts:

+- (1)To identify and integrate specific calculations, concepts, and problems in both physics and mathematics courses for enhancing the value of Math prerequisites for students taking physics.
 This is a collaborative effort by Physics and Mathematics led and stewarded by Physics, but involving Mathematics faculty members as they are interested.
-This work builds upon mathematics related assessment work in Physics involving the Basic Skills Diagnostic Test and Calculus Concept Inventory, and discussion between Mathematics and Physics faculty members.
-(2) To create math study modules for intervention and help when students in PH 211, who have had calculus, score poorly on the Calculus Concept Inventory.
-And also, to create math study modules for intervention and help when students in all physics classes when students perform poorly on the Basic Skills Diagnostic Test.
-(3) Create an Applied Physics Calculations course that would be linked to ongoing physics courses, and which would provide a way for learning elementary math through science applications and provide a new pathway into Math 95.

-G. Update the Electrical Fundamentals curriculum.
+This work builds upon mathematics related assessment work in Physics involving the Basic Skills Diagnostic Test and Calculus Concept Inventory, and discussion between Mathematics and Physics faculty members. - (2) To create math study modules for intervention and help when students in PH 211, who have had calculus, score poorly on the Calculus Concept Inventory.
+And also, to create math study modules for intervention and help when students in all physics classes when students perform poorly on the Basic Skills Diagnostic Test. - (3) Create an Applied Physics Calculations course that would be linked to ongoing physics courses, and which would provide a way for learning elementary math through science applications and provide a new pathway into Math 95. - G. Update the Electrical Fundamentals curriculum.